Statistical Critique 2: Exploring p-values

 In your second statistical critique, you will focus on critiquing another key aspect of any statistical argument—statistical significance.
 No doubt you have seen \(p\)-values in a previous statistical course and / or disciplinary course, and this week you’re adding to that knowledge.
 For this critique you will compare the model you selected in your Midterm Project with what model you would have chosen based on a statistical test.

 This critique involves coding!
-You can find a template for critique on Posit Cloud.
+You can find a template for critique posted in the STAT 313 main workspace on Posit Cloud.

 Part Zero: p-values in Multiple Linear Regression